braze-inc/braze-docs/_docs/_developer_guide/platform_wide/banner_cards/integration.md

 Placements can be requested each session and will be cached automatically when a user's session expires or when you change identified users using the `changeUser` method.

 {% alert tip %}
-You should refresh placements as soon as possible to avoid delays in downloading or displaying banners.
+Refresh the placements as soon as possible to avoid delays in downloading or displaying banners.
 {% endalert %}

 {% tabs %}